You might have read the reports, the research, the data.

 Maybe you haven’t.
 I’ll save you the trouble – it goes like this: during major sporting events the economy suffers because people take sick days or don’t work.

-This year, one report from Bloomberg suggested that $14.5bn in gross domestic product worldwide was ‘at risk’ in the first two weeks of the World Cup in Russia.
+This year, one report from Bloomberg stated that the World Cup might cost the world economy $14.5bn in lost productivity .
 Fair enough, I get the logic.
 It’s a distraction.
 But at Laduma, we don’t think it has to be.
 It was Johan Cruyff, the Dutch master and one of the greatest players of all time, who said ‘every disadvantage has its advantage.’
 So how does that apply to the way we approach the World Cup.

 Well, we see it this way.